-The RAID disks on the master nodes are where support contracts are needed.
-We recommend including an on-site disk replacement option in your support contract so that a failed RAID disk can be replaced faster.
+The RAID disks on the master nodes are a good place to consider support contracts.
+We recommend including an on-site disk replacement option in your support contract so that a failed RAID disk can be replaced quickly.

 Multiple vendors sell NAS software.
 It is important to check their specifications before you invest in any NAS software.